-- (7)(a) To be in compliance with paragraph 64Bi3-3.007(2)(f), F.A.C., certified optometrists shall perform a dilated fundus examination during the patient's initial presentation, and thereafter, whenever medically indicated.
-If, in the certified optometrist's sound professional judgment, dilation is not performed because of the patient's age, physical limitations, or conditions, the reason(s) shall be noted in the patient's medical record. - the patient's nedical record.
+- (7)(a) To be in compliance with paragraph 6aBi32,007(a)(f), F.A.C., certified optometrists shall perform a dilated fundus examination, during the patient's initial presentation, and thereafter, whenever medically indicated.
+If, in the certified optometrists sound professional judgment, dilation is not performed because of the patient's age, physical limitations, or conditions, the reason(s) shall be noted in the patient's medical record.

-(b) Licensed optometrists who determine that a dilated fundus examination is medically indicated shall advise the patient that such examination is medically necessary and shall refer the patient to a qualified health care professional for such examination to be performed.
-The licensed optometrist shall document the advice and referral in the patient's medical record.
+(b) Licensed optometrists who determine that a dilated fundus examination is medically recisessary and shall referred indicated shall advise the patient that such examination is medically necessary and shall referred the state of the patient's medical processary and shall referred the patient's medically recessary and shall referred the patient's medical processary and shall be patient's medical processary and shall processary and shall processary and shall processary and shall